Nile Expedition: Legacy

 On 17 April 1885, the Canadian contingent set sail from Alexandria for home.
 Sixteen Canadians had died on the expedition.
 They are memorialised in Canada's Peace Tower, which recognises all of Canada's war dead.
-Wolseley wrote a letter to the Canadian Governor General praising the Canadians' service and the British Parliament passed a motion thanking them for their efforts.
+Wolseley wrote a letter to the Governor General of Canada praising the Canadians' service and the British Parliament passed a motion thanking them for their efforts.

 A collection of records from the expedition was compiled and edited by C.P.
 Stacey, and published by the Champlain Society in 1959.

+Among the journalists who covered the expedition was Charles Lewis Shaw who worked for the Winnipeg Times and published an account in his book Nile Voyageur.

 A memorial plaque "Nile Voyageurs 1884–85" was erected at Kitchissippi Lookout on Island Park Drive just west of the Champlain Bridge in 1966.

+The Nile Expedition, and concern for the welfare of Army wives and children at home, led directly to the intervention of Major James Gildea of the Royal Warwickshire Regiment, who wrote a forceful letter to The Times in February 1885 appealing for funds and volunteers to look after unfortunate families left behind.
+A fund was set up to provide allowances and SSAFA, the Armed Forces charity was founded.

 In popular culture

-Lance Corporal Jones in the T.V. sitcom Dad's Army claimed to have been involved in the Anglo-Egyptian invasion of Sudan in 1896–1899 and the Nile Expedition.
+Lance Corporal Jones in the television sitcom Dad's Army claimed to have been involved in the Anglo-Egyptian invasion of Sudan in 1896–1899 and the Nile Expedition.